All4Paws Pets of the Week

 Porky

 Porky aka Porkchop has a rump that is always on the move.
-If he isn’t in a yard playing you’ll find this two year old sitting and wiggling with anticipation for his walks!
-This love bug is the belly rub king.
-Make Porky your new best pal by adopting him from All4paws Animal Rescue!
+If he isn’t in a yard playing you’ll find this one year old sitting and wiggling with anticipation for his walks!
+This love bug is the belly rub king!
+Make Porky the center of your world and you won’t regret it!

 ”All4Paws is excited to announce that we will be reopening with limited hours on Wednesday, June 3rd.
 All4Paws will be open from 11-3pm by appointment only Tuesday-Saturday.
 Masks will be required onsite.
 We will still be actively social distancing.
 Our Upscale Resale Store Rescued Treasures has returned to original business hours, Tuesday through Saturday 10am to 4pm.
 Rescued Treasures will require guests to wear masks as well as participate in social distancing.
 Our team is excited to continue to serve our community while also keeping everyone safe and healthy.
 Please refer to our websites for additional information, all4pawssc.org and rescuedtreasuressc.org”